CNAME

 The most common use of the CNAME is to provide access to a single web server using the standard "www.domain.com" and "domain.com" (with and without "www").
 In the case of renaming a domain, this setup can be used also to redirect the old name of the webserver to the new one.

-To avoid circular references, the CNAME should always point to a real hostname and never to another CNAME.
+To avoid circular references, the CNAME should always point to an actual hostname and never to another CNAME.

 In Cloudimage, to add CNAMEs you should contact our support team.